kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 ### Check current mysql_query_rules table in ProxySQL

 Let's check the current `mysql_query_rules` table in the proxysql server.
 We might see some of the rules are already present.
-It happens when no rules are set in the `.spec.initConfig` section while deploying the proxysql.
+It happens when no rules are set in the `.spec.configuration.init.inline` section while deploying the proxysql.
 The operator adds some of the default query rules so that the basic operations can be run through the proxysql server.

 ```bash
 ProxySQLAdmin > select rule_id,active,match_digest,destination_hostgroup,apply from mysql_query_ru